timescale/docs/mst/about-mst.md

 no administrator intervention.

-For backups and restoration, Managed Service for TimescaleDB utilizes the popular Open Source backup daemon PGHoard that MST maintains.
-It makes real-time copies of Write Ahead Log (WAL) files to an object store in a compressed and encrypted format.
+For backups and restoration, Managed Service for TimescaleDB utilizes the popular Open Source backup daemon `PGHoard` that MST maintains.
+It makes real-time copies of write-ahead log (WAL) files to an object store in a compressed and encrypted format.

 ## Connection limits